 - Who is this project for?

-- What is the goal for this project?
+- What is the goal of this project?

 - What are the requirements for this project to be considered complete?